 SAFE in Hunterdon trains and manages a Crisis Intervention Team that responds to domestic and sexual violence calls.
 This team is comprised of trained confidential victim advocate volunteers who provide 24-hour support, advocacy and information for victims of domestic and sexual violence.
 The team responds to all local police departments and at the Hunterdon Medical Center.

 Our Domestic Violence Team program is designed to meet the needs of a victim of domestic violence when she/he first comes into contact with the police or medical personnel as a result of a domestic violence incident.
 During the crisis period, the victim is often traumatized, and decisions regarding his/her legal options, including applying for a temporary restraining order, are difficult and confusing.
 The DVRT volunteer is trained in legal advocacy and his/her role is to explain to the victim her/his rights and options.
 The advocate works in collaboration with law enforcement using a victim-centered, trauma-informed approach.
-During the call outs, the DVRT volunteer will speak with a victim about safety and provide information regarding the free and confidential services that are available at the agency, as well as provide other county resource.
+During the call outs, the DVRT volunteer will speak with a victim about safety and provide information regarding the free and confidential services that are available at the agency, as well as provide other county resources.

 When is DVRT activated?